VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 ```bash
 [etrain82@login2 ~]$
 ```
 `login2` actually means that that you are currently accessing something called the "login node."
-It is the machine (or small set of machines) that every other person who logs in is also using.
+It is the machine that every other person who logs in to TSCC is also using.

 <div style="border: 2px solid #ff211d; padding: 15px; border-radius: 10px; background-color: #ffffff;">
   <p style="color: #000000; font-family: Arial, sans-serif;">
     Important Note: It is critical that you **DO NOT** run any computationally intensive code on the login node.
-Otherwise you might make even simple commands like navigating around to find different files painfully slow for fellow users and most likely draw the ire of the TSCC support team.
+Otherwise you might make even simple commands like navigating around files painfully slow for fellow users and you most likely draw the ire of the TSCC support team.
   </p>
 </div>

-Instead, you will request a different machine with resources  where you and you alone can run your code.
+Instead, you will request a different machine and set of resources just for you (aren't you special).
 This can be done in a few ways, but for the purposes of installing software, we will use an interactive session.

-To start an interactive session for **the purposed of installation**, copy the following command to your terminal:
+To request resources in something called an "interactive session" (will be covered later), **just for the the purposes of installation**, copy the following command to your terminal and hit enter:

 ```bash
 srun -N 1 -n 2 --mem 2G -t 1:00:00 -p hotel -q hotel -A htl191 --pty bash